fgadaleta/worldofpiggy.github.io/_posts/podcast_episodes/2016-09-27-the-minimum-required.md

 cannot be applied.
 But at least the problem can be approached.

 eg.

-1. P: The complexity class of decision problems that can be solved on a deterministic Turing machine in polynomial time.
+1. P The complexity class of decision problems that can be solved on a deterministic Turing machine in polynomial time.
-2. NP: The complexity class of decision problems that can be solved on a non-deterministic Turing machine in polynomial time.
+2. NP The complexity class of decision problems that can be solved on a non-deterministic Turing machine in polynomial time.
-3. ZPP: The complexity class of decision problems that can be solved with zero error on a probabilistic Turing machine in polynomial time.
+3. ZPP The complexity class of decision problems that can be solved with zero error on a probabilistic Turing machine in polynomial time.
-4. RP: The complexity class of decision problems that can be solved with 1-sided error on a probabilistic Turing machine in polynomial time.
+4. RP The complexity class of decision problems that can be solved with 1-sided error on a probabilistic Turing machine in polynomial time.
-5. BPP: The complexity class of decision problems that can be solved with 2-sided error on a probabilistic Turing machine in polynomial time.
+5. BPP The complexity class of decision problems that can be solved with 2-sided error on a probabilistic Turing machine in polynomial time.
-6. BQP: The complexity class of decision problems that can be solved with 2-sided error on a quantum Turing machine in polynomial time.
+6. BQP The complexity class of decision problems that can be solved with 2-sided error on a quantum Turing machine in polynomial time.

 ## Coding